 U.S. Capitol Christmas Tree

-Every year since 1964, a tree is chosen from a different national forest to be the official “People’s Tree” on display at the U.S. Capitol’s West Lawn.
+Every year since 1964, a tree has been chosen from a different national forest to be the official “People’s Tree” on display at the U.S. Capitol’s West Lawn.

-This tree travels far and wide from its home state, stopping in at least 20 towns along the way.
-People love to track the tree’s journey and pop over when it gets close to their town.
-Thousands of volunteers help raise money and make sure the tree stays watered and protected as it travels to the nation’s capital.
+The Capitol Christmas Tree travels far and wide from its home state, stopping in at least 20 towns along the way.
+People love to track the journey of the Capitol tree and pop over when it gets close to their town.
+Thousands of volunteers help raise money and ensure the tree stays watered and protected as it travels to the nation’s capital, where many gather to celebrate Christmas with this iconic symbol.

 It is truly a tree that touches the entire nation, not just the residents of Washington, D.C.